perrymanuk/hashi-homelab/README.md

 * Keepalived: Assign a floating IP for DNS to not loose it if a node goes down.
 * Monitoring: Prometheus, Alertmanager, Telegraf, Blackbox-exporter, and Grafana
 * Container Registry: Docker-Registry  *...because sometimes you don't want to rely on Docker Hub being up*
+* Vector Database: PostgreSQL with pgvector extension for AI/ML vector embeddings storage and similarity search

 ### Setup